This is the Trace Id: cfc0328b4ed763aa16240cf5975974bf

 Vector database definition

-A vector database is a specialized system for storing and searching data as numerical vectors, also known as embeddings.
+A vector database is a system designed to store and search data as numerical vectors, also known as embeddings.
 Embeddings are numerical representations of text, images, audio, or other unstructured data.
-Unlike traditional databases that rely on exact keyword matches, vector databases retrieve results based on semantic similarity.
-Because vector databases deliver fast similarity search and retrieval, they’re essential for generative AI applications and modern data architectures.
+Vector databases and databases with vector search capabilities retrieve results based on semantic similarity rather than relying solely on exact keyword matches.
+Because they enable fast similarity search and retrieval, vector databases play an important role in generative AI applications and modern data architectures.

 • Vector databases store data as numerical representations, also known as embeddings, for similarity-based retrieval.